7 Ways to Keep Your New Year's Resolution to Travel More

 5. Sign up for a travel credit card.

 You’re buying stuff anyway; why not earn travel points while you do it?
 There are some great travel cards out there that offer rewards on everything from gas to groceries.
 If you rack up enough points, your next trip could be free.
 Only go this method if you can afford to pay off your balance in full every month though, or your credit could suffer.
+Then just slip those cards in your travel wallet and you’ll even earn points once you’re on the road as well!

 6. Use an app to score travel deals.